Taz-Bizeloper/FreeNFTMint-Angular-dApp/README.md

 Note: If you are developing the depp-link minting functionality then you need to update the `cb-mint-networks.js` file located in `src` folder as well

 # Uploading image to IPFS
 We have an open API where you can send your NFT image metadata to be uploaded onto IPFS and get back the metadata IPFS hash.
 This integration is done through [NFT.storage](NFT.storage) on a server side.
+The [IPFS-Upload API repository can be found here](https://bizelop.app/IPFS-Upload) to use your own NFT.storage account and server

 Feel free to use the API end point or create your own endpoint.